What one thing could you start doing, that would make a difference to your team?

 What difference can it make for you, if you start appreciating people?

-If you create a team culture where people feel heard and understood, it helps to build stronger working relationships and connections.
-Introducing an appreciative way of being with others can become contagious.
-Team members may start noticing what they admire in each other, and appreciation can become part of a culture of how you interact.
+Creating a team culture where people feel heard and understood builds stronger working relationships and connections.
+Introducing an appreciative way of being with each other can become contagious.
+Team members may start noticing what they admire in each other, and appreciation can become part of the working culture.
+When people shift towards positive appreciation, with less focus on what is negative, it builds understanding and strengthens the levels of trust in relationships.
+Having more trust in relationships creates a stronger foundation for working together and can help with conversations, such as performance conversations.

 What is it that causes people to dread performance conversations?